OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 This how-to provides step-by-step instructions for Orbit chain operators who want to upgrade ArbOS on their Orbit chain(s).
 Familiarity with ArbOS, Orbit, and [chain ownership](../concepts/chain-ownership.md) is expected.
 Note that Orbit chain owners have full discretion over when and whether to upgrade their ArbOS version.

-The specific upgrade requirements for each ArbOS release are located in [ArbOS Releases: Overview](../../node-running/reference/arbos-software-releases/overview.mdx).
+The specific upgrade requirements for each ArbOS release are located under each reference page for that specific [ArbOS release](../../node-running/reference/arbos-software-releases/overview.mdx#list-of-available-arbos-releases).

 import PublicPreviewBannerPartial from '../../node-running/partials/_upgrade-cadence-recommendations-partial.mdx';